 Since relaunching, the game has received several expansion packs, including Heavensward, Stormblood, and Shadowbringers.
 Each of these expansions has brought with it new character classes, new areas, and new campaigns.
 As of the 5.3 update, Heavensward was made free to all players, alongside all classes and quests present in the expansion.

 Original Release and Reaction

-Final Fantasy XIV began its first stage of alpha testing on March 10th, 2010, and entered the second stage on June 10th, 2010.
+Final Fantasy XIV "Version 1.0" began its first stage of alpha testing on March 10th, 2010, with a second stage on June 10th, 2010.
 Closed beta testing began on July 13th, 2010, and the game's open beta started on September 2nd, 2010.
 The game launched with a Limited Collector's Edition on September 22nd, 2010, and the standard edition launched on September 30, 2010 worldwide on Windows PC platforms.
 The game was not released as a part of Square Enix's PlayOnline service that Final Fantasy XI operates under, but under a new "Square Enix Account" system planned for use with all future Square Enix online titles.